alan-turing-institute/nowwhat/NowWhat/docs/design/design.md

 ### Panics

-The system should panic, emit messages, and stop if any of these are not true.
+The system should panic, emit panic messages, and stop if any of these are not true.

 1. Every Project in Forecast has a GitHub issue number in the “code” field, of the form `hut23-nnn`.